 Johns Hopkins became one of the world’s leading research and educational institutions by growing its programs with purposefulness, choice, and discipline.
 Today, we remain true to those founding principles.
 As our schools and divisions strategically invest in the future, they do so in a thoughtful and transparent manner, relying on objective data and sound analysis.
 While reality dictates that we keep costs in mind, emerging academic priorities should guide budgetary and organizational decision making, not the other way around.

-Since the Ten by Twenty was introduced, our university has made new academic commitments in a range of strategic areas, many of which are detailed in the Snapshots you will find along the side.
+Since the Ten by Twenty was introduced, our university has made a range of new strategic commitments that support our academic mission, many of which are detailed in the Snapshots you will find along the side.
 As we move forward, we must constantly ask ourselves: Have we placed a premium on faculty leadership in strategic decision making?
 Have we employed an inclusive approach that comprises a multitude of voices?
 And, have we embraced assessment and data to inform our decisions, in order to make the smartest choices about where to direct our academic resources and energies in the face of funding challenges?

 Strengthen our capacity for faculty-led interdisciplinary collaboration and launch a set of innovative cross-cutting initiatives that will contribute substantially to the world of ideas and action.